rohailtaha/Manage-Landing-Page/README.md

 # Manage-Landing-Page

 ## About the App
-A responsive landing page built as a challenge from the website https://www.frontendmentor.io/challenges.
+A responsive landing page built as a challenge from the website https://www.frontendmentor.io/.
+The app can be previewed on [this link](https://social-media-dashboard-page.vercel.app/).

 ## Tools Used